malikmon/SQL_LeetCode/README.md

 # SQL_LeetCode
-All SQL Leetcode problem with solution
+All SQL Leetcode problems with solutions